OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

   as OSM extent changes between releases, which means screenshots from this quickstart would become dated.

-Lets now include a layer from a Postgres database.
+Let's now include a layer from a Postgres database.

 #.
 Choose :menuselection:`Layer --> Add PostGIS Layers...`.